 If you hear no sound after connecting a new soundbar, switch your digital audio format to PCM first.
 Once audio works, try Auto or Passthrough to see if your soundbar supports higher-quality formats.

-Yes.
+Yes, firmware updates can fix audio bugs.
 Hisense pushes firmware updates that patch audio bugs, fix app crashes, and improve overall stability.
+Hisense’s support team confirms that outdated software versions are a documented cause of audio failure on several model lines.
 If your TV hasn’t been updated in a while, an outdated software version could be the root cause.

 To update your Hisense TV firmware: